jostmey/ConnectFour/README.md

 ## RUN

-If your browser supports java applets then you may use it to run the program.
-Simply use the browser to open the file **`Connect4.html`**.
+If your browser supports java applets then you may use it to run this program.
+Simply open the file **`Connect4.html`** in your browser.
 Alternatively, you may run the program from the command line.
 Set this as your working directory and run the following command.

 `appletviewer Connect4.html`